Canadian Girls 2016 Olympic Soccer Roster

 The US Olympic Girls Soccer team has been knocked out of the Olympic Tournament, and they were the defending gold medal champions from the last Olympic Games.
 The US Soccer coach wouldn’t perhaps consider such a move.
-Does this mean ‘fairness’ in equal play and participation is the best strategy or just coincidence?
+Does this mean ‘fairness’ in equal play and participation is the best strategy, or is it just a coincidence?
 Could the US beat the Canadian Team?
 Well, they certainly have before.

 Now then, I’ve had some experience with this issue before as a young man in youth soccer, and yes, I was an A-player on this particular Team, being a “Club Soccer” athlete but playing a season of AYSO league soccer.
-Our coach that year made sure every team member played the same amount of time each game regardless of their ability.
+Our coach that year ensured every team member played the same amount of time each game regardless of their ability.

-Guess what happened, we lost almost every game, now we were not the best Team with the best players, but we certainly shouldn’t have been in second to last in the league, I blamed it all on that methodology, never forgave the coach and from then on never really wanted to play soccer again, preferring solo sports where I had to rely on my ability, training, and will to win.
+Guess what happened?
+We lost almost every game; we were not the best Team with the best players, but we certainly shouldn’t have been second to last in the league.
+I blamed it all on that methodology, never forgave the coach, and from then on, never really wanted to play soccer again, preferring solo sports where I had to rely on my ability, training, and will to win.
 In a way, I am still bitter, only because I was taken out in the fourth quarter a couple of times when we needed our best players on the field – we, thus, lost those games, setting us further behind in the league.

 Yes, I know soccer is a team sport, but I doubt anyone on the Team wanted to be in second to last place to play an extra quarter when they knew they were not good enough to help the Team win the game.
-Maybe we are taking the whole “equality” thing a little too far?
+Maybe we are taking the whole “equality” thing too far?
 You decide.